VmunsilBCIT/1800_202530_BBY12/README.md

 ## Contributors

 - **Tommy White** - BCIT CST Student, has been learning code for around 3 years.
 Currently familiar with C#, Java, and a bit of C++.
 I also like playing video games in my free time alone or with friends
   - **Valen Munsil** - BCIT CST Student who programs their own indie game in their free time and aspires to be a game developer in the future.
-- **Perry Jiang** - BCIT CST Student, PJ, a group member of the group BBY12。
+  - **YPerry Jiang** - BCIT CST Student, PJ, a group member of the group BBY12。
   - **Edward Liang** - BCIT CST Student.
 My personality is pretty easygoing, though I might be a bit shy sometimes because of the language barrier

 ---

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
-- Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- Code snippets were used from Bootstrap.
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).

 ---